katrein-hanna/responsive-react-landing/README.md

-# 🏡 Responsive Real Estate Landing Page
+# 🏡 Responsive institution Landing Page

 A responsive and modern real estate landing page built with **React**, **Vite**, and **Tailwind CSS**.
 This project demonstrates a clean UI, smooth transitions, and responsive layout across devices.